influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 Update the following settings in each meta node configuration file (/etc/influxdb/influxdb-meta.conf):

+- Configure the meta node META shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payload with the username and shared secret.
+- Set the `[meta]` configuration setting `internal-shared-secret`, or the corresponding environment variable `INFLUXDB_META_INTERNAL_SHARED_SECRET`, to `"<internal-shared-secret>"`.
+- Set the `[meta]` configuration setting `meta.ldap-allowed`, or the corresponding environment variable `INFLUXDB_META_LDAP_ALLOWED`, to `true` on all meta nodes in your cluster.
+- If using  to `true` on all meta nodes.

+### Authenticate your connection to InfluxDB

+To authenticate your connection, run the following command, replacing:

+`curl -u username:password -XPOST "http://localhost:8086/..."`

-- Provide an HTTP Basic Authentication header.
+Provide an HTTP Basic Authentication header.
 See [Authentication and authorization in InfluxDB](/influxdb/v1.7/administration/authentication_and_authorization/) for details on using HTTP Basic Authentication with InfluxDB.
 - Provide a username and password as HTTP query parameters:
   - `u`: username
   - `p`: password
-- Configure the meta node META shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payload with the username and shared secret.
-- Set the `[meta]` configuration setting `internal-shared-secret`, or the corresponding environment variable `INFLUXDB_META_INTERNAL_SHARED_SECRET`, to `"<internal-shared-secret>"`.
-- Set the `[meta]` configuration setting `meta.ldap-allowed`, or the corresponding environment variable `INFLUXDB_META_LDAP_ALLOWED`, to `true` on all meta nodes in your cluster.
-- If using  to `true` on all meta nodes.

 ### Create, verify, and upload the LDAP configuration file